 - Commence New Dual Status Practices

 - Begin Management of New Practices

-- C Finalize the Evaluation Plan
+- Finalize the Evaluation Plan

-- C Report the Implementation of Dual Status Practices
+- Report the Implementation of Dual Status Practices

-CReview the Initiative's Development and Progress
+Review the Initiative's Development and Progress

-The technical assistance consultants will be on-site at Month 12 to assist the Executive Committee and the Implementation Management Team with a review of the initiative and its implementation.
+Management Team with a review of the initiative and its implementation.
 The consultants should meet first with the Implementation Management Team to develop an action agenda for the meeting with the Executive Committee.
 This agenda should identify decisions to be made and ensure support for continued implementation.